checkcheckzz/coding-questions/README.md

 93.count the longest continuous bit 0s in array

-94.Design class support add delete and getRandom
+94.Design class support insert, delete and getRandom

 95.Find 1st one in large duplicated sorted array